sagemath/trac_to_gh/Issue 3485.md

 x^4 + x^3 + x + 1
 ```

-I am not done writing docstrings and doctests, so the patch is not ready for review; but any comments on the general approach would be appreciated.
-(Also, sage_input is implemented for only a few types; but I picked "complicated" types, so I think the underlying framework is ready to go.)
+sage_input is implemented for only a few types; but I picked "complicated" types, so I think the underlying framework is ready to go.
+Once this patch has been accepted, I plan to go through and add support for many more types.

 This patch depends on #3484.